openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

-For example, that is how we can change the learning rate and the batch size for the SSD model:
+For example, that is how you can change the learning rate and the batch size for the SSD model:

 .. code-block::